mattborja/sig3/docs/key-research.md

 ## Research Cases
 ### Node.js
 #### Inferrence of Domain
-Node.js is a widely used JavaScript runtime, commonly found in high performing server-side applications, microservers, and cloud-based development environments.
+Node.js is a widely used JavaScript runtime, commonly found in high performing server-side applications, serverless APIs, microservices, and cloud-based development environments.
 Because of its widespread industry adoption in production environments, an official website must be publicly available for the general audience to access and download the runtime from.
 The de facto mode of discovery of said website will be through the use of also widely accepted search engines, such as Google, Bing, DuckDuckGo, etc.

 **Result:**
 ```yaml